serhiybutz/DocumentIndexer/README.md

 The goal of **Document Indexer** is to simplify work with *Core Foundation*-based *Search Kit* in *Swift* by making it more *Swift*-friendly.
 It provides:

 - In-memory (for lightning-fast search) and on-disk (for persistent storage) thread-safe text document indexers with all the functionality provided by *Apple's Search Kit*
+- Option to automatically use standard stopwords lists (custom stopwords can be provided too)
 - Auto-flushing capability, etc

  ## Usage